a new dawn - a vision of hope

 In spite of its humble beginnings the school has grown to cater for around 400 local children who come from up to 5km away to receive lessons in all of the standard school subjects.
 The school offers a very high standard of education with almost all students passing their exams to go on to secondary school.

 The Trust has sent a few Literacy Boxes to Manaca School in the past but it has been unable to do more because of a lack of secure storage at the School.
-Fortunately this problem has now been solved - you can read all about it in the Literacy in a Box June Newsletter (pdf format) - and the Trust is looking to send 16 Literacy Boxes (cost £4,720) later this year and, if possible, provide the children with local curriculum text books (cost up to £4,000).
+Fortunately this problem has now been solved and thanks to the generosity of our donors we will be able to send 16 Literacy Boxes (cost £4,720) on the December Operation Sunshine container and also provide the children with local curriculum text books to the value of approximately £3,000.